Thank God for Mental Illness: Background and recording

 After spending 1995 signing to Bomp!
-Records and releasing their debut album Methodrone, which featured a shoegazing-influenced style, and re-releasing Spacegirl & Other Favorites, a collection of the band's earliest recordings from 1993, the group changed their direction considerably, and under the influence of 1960s British rock and psychedelic music, recorded Take It from the Man! and Their Satanic Majesties' Second Request respectively from 1995 to 1996, both of which were then released in mid-1996.
+Records and releasing their debut album Methodrone, which featured a shoegazing-influenced style, and re-releasing Spacegirl and Other Favorites, a collection of the band's earliest recordings from 1993, the group changed their direction considerably, and under the influence of 1960s British rock and psychedelic music, recorded Take It from the Man! and Their Satanic Majesties' Second Request respectively from 1995 to 1996, both of which were then released in mid-1996.
 Becoming their most prolific year for releases, the group decided to record a third album for release in 1996, again showing a different influence, namely from folk music, although again presenting it in a psychedelic style.

 Self-produced by band leader Anton Newcombe, the entire album was recorded on July 11, 1996 "live" in the band's home studio in San Francisco, California; the studio is referred to in the liner notes as "Our House."
 The album only cost $17.36 to record, a sum that Newcombe paid for entirely.
 The liner notes state the album was recorded in "tangible lo-fi custom stereo" in order to "keep the faith."
 The very small budget has entered legendary status, with Tiny Mix Tapes recalling of the recording sessions:

 "According to Dig!, most of the band's recorded work from this period was done as follows: a bright-eyed and bushy-tailed rep from an upstart record company would hear the band, feel very enthusiastic about the sound, and (against better judgement) would pull some strings and get the band a week or so of studio time.
 During that week, the group would virtually camp out in the studio and in that short amount of time, somehow manage to record an entire album.
 This album was that formula on steroids: legend has it that this entire album was recorded in one day, for under $20.
 Perhaps this factor contributed to what turned out to be one of the band's greatest strengths; that is, their ability to simply create the music, without ever taking a self-conscious pause to question whether more bells and whistles here or there would make the album more appealing.
 This album came during the middle of a time when the band put out six albums in four short years.
 The antithesis of Sean Lennon's recording style, so to speak, but for this group, any other way just wouldn't seem right."